-Volunteering as a race marshal is great fun and we are confident that marshals will have some memorable experiences, make some new friends and share many laughs.
+Volunteering on the event team is great fun and we are confident that you will have some memorable experiences, make some new friends and share many laughs.
 However, it is hard work and you can expect some very long hours.
-For example, our earliest starts will be 0600 each day and we can expect our slowest competitors to finish as late as 0000.
+For example, our earliest starts will be 0600 each day and we can expect our slowest participants to finish as late as 2300.
 During this time we will need to provide food, man the start, finish and support points.
-Each day we will also need to dismantle, pack, move and reassemble the entire overnight event centre, which includes mess tents and all the competitors’ tents.
-We also have checkpoints to place and collect in, working a day ahead and behind the competitors.
+Each day we will also need to dismantle, pack, move and reassemble the entire overnight event centre, which includes a lot of tent building and dismantling!.
+We also have checkpoints to place and collect in, working a day ahead and behind the participants.
 We'll be busy!

-Marshals will be camping with the competitors at the overnight camp and will need to bring all their own camping and sleeping kit.
+The event team will be camping with the participants at the overnight camp and will need to bring all their own camping and sleeping kit.

-We are particularly interested in marshals that have any medical training and previous event experience and / or are sufficiently competent mountain runners/walker that they can place or collect checkpoints.
+We are particularly interested in marshals that have any medical training and previous event experience and those who are sufficiently competent mountain runners/walker that they can place or collect checkpoints.
 Our preference will be for experienced volunteers who are able to attend the entire event.

 Transport and Accommodation

-Competitors will need to book their own accommodation on the night of Sunday 21st May in Conwy.
+Participants will need to book their own accommodation on the night before the race start in Conwy.
 This is not included in the price of the event.

 Pre-race meal venue to be confirmed in upcoming communications.